0mar/dealiiscale/README.md

 ## Requirements

- - `cmake`, preferable version 3.1, but lower versions should work too
+ - `cmake`, preferable version 3.1, but lower versions should work too, if you adapt `CMakeLists.txt`.
  - deal.II, version 9.0.
 See below for installation hints

 ## Installation for macOS